This Is Exactly How Much Protein To Eat A Day For Weight Loss

 Protein's ability to increase calorie burning, decrease hunger, and maintain muscle mass makes it sound too good to be true — and it can be.
 So before you start eating eggs with a side of grilled chicken for every single meal, remember that it is possible to have too much of a good thing.
 Excess protein in your body will wind up stored as fat, but how do you know when you've crossed that line?

-If you’ve heard you should consume a set amount, like the recommended daily allowance for the average man and woman — 56 and 46 grams, respectively — throw that number out the window.
+If you've heard you should consume a set amount, like the recommended daily allowance for the average man and woman — 56 and 46 grams, respectively — throw that number out the window.
 The perfect number of grams is different for every person depending on their weight.
-Lucky for you, we spoke to Jim White, RD, ACSM, and owner of Jim White Fitness Nutrition Studios for answers.
-Once you’ve calculated your specific amount, hit the store with our list of The 29 Best-Ever Proteins For Weight Loss and stock up.
+Lucky for you, we spoke to Jim White, RD, ACSM, and owner of Jim White Fitness and Nutrition Studios for answers.
+Once you've calculated your specific amount, hit the store with our list of best-ever proteins for weight loss and stock up.

 Know Your Goal

 Just because something works for your partner or your best friend doesn't necessarily mean it'll work for you.
 "In order to gain muscle for athletes and lose weight, it is recommended by the Academy of Nutrition and Diabetics to consume 1.2 – 1.7 grams per kilogram of body weight," White explains.
 With 0.45 kilograms in one pound, that means a 150-pound person needs about 81 – 115 grams while someone who's 180 pounds needs 97 – 138 grams.